open-telemetry/opentelemetry-js-contrib/plugins/node/instrumentation-react-native-navigation/README.md

   const navigationRef = useNavigationContainerRef(); // if you do not use `expo-router` the same hook is also available in `@react-navigation/native` since `expo-router` is built on top of it.
 Just make sure this ref is passed also to the navigation container at the root of your app (if not, the ref would be empty and you will get a console.warn message instead).

   const provider = useProvider(); // the provider is something you need to configure and pass down as prop into the `NavigationTracker` component (this hook is not part of the package, it is just used here as a reference)
-  // If your choise is not to pass any custom tracer provider, the <NavigationTracker /> component will use the global one.
+  // If your choice is not to pass any custom tracer provider, the <NavigationTracker /> component will use the global one.
   // In both cases you have to make sure a tracer provider is registered BEFORE you attempt to record the first span.

   // you can also pass a config prop that accepts the `attributes` key. these static attributes will be passed into each created span. const config = useMemo(() => ({
+    tracerOptions: {
+      schemaUrl: "",
+    },
     attributes: {
       "static.attribute.key": "static.attribute.value",
       "custom.attribute.key": "custom.attribute.value",
     },
-  }), []);
+    debug: false, // if set to `true`, it will print console messages (info and warns) for debugging purposes }), []);

   return (